Questions to ask vendors before buying a customer journey orchestration solution

 - Are they showing us our “must-have” features?

-Other questions to ask each vendor depending on the type of services they provide include:
+Other questions to ask each customer journey software vendor depending on the type of services they provide include:

 - Does the solution integrate with the systems you currently use to store customer data?